FENa Calculator: Easily Determine Sodium Levels

 To calculate FENa using the provided FENa Calculator,

-Just Enter the Values in Our FENa Calculator
+Just Enter the Values in the Calculator

 Enter the urine sodium level (in mEq/L) in the “Urine Sodium level” field.

-Enter the plasma sodium level (in mEq/L) in the “Plasma Sodium level” field.
+Input the plasma sodium level (in mEq/L) in the “Plasma Sodium level” field.

 Enter the urine creatinine level (in mg/dL) in the “Urine Creatinine level” field.

-Enter the plasma creatinine level (in mg/dL) in the “Plasma Creatinine level” field.
+Input the plasma creatinine level (in mg/dL) in the “Plasma Creatinine level” field.

 Click the “Calculate FENa” button.